VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Languages and scripts have to make certain trade offs.
 None of these necessarily make any language or script "better" than any other, but if you have a goal in mind, there are areas where designing either to meet those goals may be difficult:

-* Flexibility - Can you say what you actually mean?
+* Flexibility & Precession - Can you say what you actually mean?
   * This can be a lack of vocabulary
 * Ambiguity - Can what you've said/written mean more than one thing?
   * This includes everything from the existence of sarcasm to homophones